Trump's Mar-a-Lago fundraiser still on

 But the party for supporters to celebrate the one-year anniversary of his inauguration will still go on, according to a person involved with the fundraiser.

-Given the impasse on government spending, planners of the event have been told it's unlikely Trump will make it to West Palm Beach to attend it himself.
-But the soiree, due to be held in the ballroom at Mar-a-Lago, will still happen.
+Given the impasse on government spending, planners of the event were told it's unlikely Trump will make it to West Palm Beach to attend it himself.

+Instead, Trump's son and daughter-in-law, Eric and Lara Trump, and Republican National Committee Chairwoman Ronna McDaniel will now be headlining the fundraising gala, another person familiar with the event told CNN.
+The President will address the event via a video message he recorded Saturday at the White House, a person familiar with the video says.

+Standing tie-less in a black overcoat and white "Make America Great Again" hat, Trump says to the camera that he had to remain in Washington because of the shutdown.

+"There shouldn't be a shutdown, but there is," he is quoted as saying.
+"It's caused by the Democrats.
+But we're gonna end up winning another victory."

+The rest of the 90-second video features Trump touting the economy, record stock market, and low unemployment, the person says.

 Trump was scheduled to fly to his Florida estate on Friday and remain there for the weekend, but the White House scrapped the President's plans as a government shutdown seemed more likely.
-Now that Congress failed to pass a spending bill to fund the government before the Friday midnight deadline, Trump is bunkering down in Washington until a deal is made.
+Now that Congress failed to pass a spending bill to fund the government before the Friday midnight deadline, Trump is bunkering in Washington until a deal is made.

 "He's not leaving until this is finished," Trump's budget director, Mick Mulvaney, told reporters outside the White House on Friday.